rhendrickson42/msds6306Case2/README.md

  * Ecuador, France, Iceland, Panama, Puerto Rico, Qatar, Sri Lanka, Taiwan, Turkey, Uruguay

+People procrastinate in paying bills, redeeming gift certificates and gift cards with long deadlines than those with short deadlines, resulting in lower redemption rates for the long deadlines.

 With the HDI scores and the mix of nations above, we recommend using the Nation of Qatar for our prototype financial products targeting procrastinators.